corentinlger/SimulationSandbox/README.md

 ## TODO :

-- Add a networking class for client-server interaction
-- Stop the atrocious popping up of matplotlib interactive figures
+- Stop the popping up of matplotlib interactive figures
-- Replace sending the first example state with pickle by generating it on the client side
+- Replace the mechanism to send the first example state to the client (currently using pickle)
-- Further check the interaction between 3D sim and notebook client